 Lubricate Wooden Window Tracks With Wax

 Once you have cleaned the window tracks, you can lubricate the window channels by rubbing the wood surfaces with ordinary wax, such as that from a white candle.
 A light coat is all it takes.
 Open and close the window several times to distribute the wax and lubricate the surfaces.
-Cleaning the tracks and applying wax once each year will keep your windows operating smoothly.
+Cleaning the tracks and applying the wax once each year will keep your windows operating smoothly.

-Lubricate Vinyl Window Tracks with Silicone Lubricant
+Lubricate Vinyl Window Tracks With Silicone Lubricant

 On vinyl-track windows, the solution to sticking windows is to remove the window sashes, then clean the vinyl tracks and lubricate them with a thin layer of silicone lubricant applied by wiping it on with a clean cloth.
 Repeat this routine maintenance once each year.